etfrobotics/HARBOT/docs/logs.md

   - There are still issues with multiple robots and the launch file—specifically, the robot_id is not propagating as expected through the launch files.
 Move_base works but MoveIt not.
   - Gazebo - MAP creating needs to be check: from time to time move_base stuck because of low quaility maps.
   - Research paper presented: [Heterogeneous Multi-robot Task Allocation and Scheduling via Reinforcement Learning](https://marmotlab.org/publications/73-RAL2025-HetMRTA.pdf)
-  - PDDL presented (Multiple depo option, Flexible return, Priority-based nodes, Variable vehicle and package capacity).
+  - Formulated a Flexible Multi-Depot VRP as Planning Domain Definition Language (PDDL).
-  - First experiments with PDDL done: BFWS and ENHSP search.
+  - Initial experiments with PDDL were conducted using BFWS and ENHSP planners.
   - Test and integration of R1 Arm and GO1 is done.
   - Presented Web integration and manipulator (jogging, reset to home, execute prerecodred movements, open/close gripper)
   - Presented arhitecture of GO1+ARM+LIDAR